Requirements and limits to respect

 There is a default quota of 200 external Load Balancers per Openstack project (also named Openstack tenant).
 This limit can be exceptionally raised upon request through our support team.

-Our Managed Kubernetes service is based on OpenStack, and your nodes and persistent volumes are built on it, using OVH Public Cloud.
+Our Managed Kubernetes service is based on OpenStack, and your nodes and persistent volumes are built on it, using OVHcloud Public Cloud.
 As such, you can see them in the

-Instances section of OVH Public Cloud Manager.
-It doesn't mean that you can deal directly with these nodes and persistent volumes as other cloud instances.
+Instances section of your OVHcloud Public Cloud Control Panel.
+Though it doesn't mean that you can deal directly with these nodes and persistent volumes the same way you can do it for other Public Cloud instances.

 The managed part of OVHcloud Managed Kubernetes Service means that we have configured those nodes and volumes to be part of our Managed Kubernetes.

-Please refrain from manipulating them from the OVH Public Cloud Manager (modifying ports left opened, renaming, resizing volumes...), as you could break them.
+Please refrain from manipulating them from the OVHcloud Public Cloud Control Panel (modifying ports left opened, renaming, resizing volumes...), as you could break them.

 There is also a limit of 20 Managed Kubernetes Services by Openstack project (also named Openstack tenant).